Nuxify/kontrata/README.md

-# Advanced Sample Hardhat Project
+# Kontrata
+EVM-based smart contract development template using Solidity and Hardhat (and Remix IDE)

 This project demonstrates an advanced Hardhat use case, integrating other tools commonly used alongside Hardhat in the ecosystem.